davidezordan25/dncs-lab/README.md

 ## Results
 First at all, we successfully executed ping command (`ping 192.168.2.2`) from Host-a to Host-b.
-Than, we pinged from Host-a and Host-b to Host-c to check the correct forwarding between the subnets.
+Then, we pinged from Host-a and Host-b to Host-c to check the correct forwarding between the subnets.

 Finally, we executed `curl 192.168.3.2` instruction from both Host-a and Host-b.